cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

-With the introduction of IBC, you now want to let players choose to play with foreign tokens.
-More precisely:
+With the introduction of IBC, one could imagine you'd want to allow players to play with tokens from a different chain.
+To do that:

-* Upon creation, the game information must state which token in which the wager will be denominated.
+* The game information must state which token in which the wager will be denominated upon creation.
 * The different payments have to be updated so that they don't use the default token.

 Denominating the wager into another token is just a matter of allowing another string that uniquely identifies the token: